This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Combine milk, cream, ¼ cup sugar and vanilla bean (and seeds) in a 3-quart kettle.
+• Prepare the milk mixture: In a 4-quart saucepan, combine the milk, heavy cream, ¼ cup sugar, and vanilla bean (and seeds).
 Set over medium heat.

-• In a separate bowl, whisk egg yolks (remove white string on yolk if you like), ¼ cup sugar, cornstarch, and salt.
-Whisk until combined and mixture thickens slightly.
+• Prepare the egg mixture: In a separate bowl, whisk the egg yolks, the remaining ¼ cup sugar, cornstarch, and salt.
+Whisk until combined, and the mixture thickens slightly.

 ½ cup granulated sugar, ¼ cup cornstarch, 5 egg yolks, ½ tsp kosher salt

-• When milk and cream start to simmer, slowly temper the eggs by adding small amounts (about ¼ cup at a time) of hot milk to yolks, whisking constantly to slowly bring up the temperature of the yolks.
-Once about one cup of hot liquid is added, return mixture to the kettle and continue stirring over medium heat for about 30 seconds to one minute until mixture thickens and one or two bubbles appear.
+• Combine: When the milk mixture starts to simmer, slowly temper the eggs by adding small amounts, about ¼ cup at a time, of hot milk to the yolks, whisking constantly to slowly bring up the temperature of the yolks.
+Once about 1 cup of hot liquid is added, return the mixture to the saucepan and continue stirring over medium heat for about 2-3 minutes until it thickens and coats the back of a spoon.

-• Remove from heat and remove vanilla bean.
-If you do not have a vanilla bean to use, add one teaspoon vanilla extract here.
+• Add butter: Remove from the heat and remove the vanilla bean.
+If you do not have a vanilla bean to use, add 1 teaspoon vanilla extract at this point.
+Add the cold butter and whisk until the butter is incorporated.

 3 tbsp unsalted butter

-• Once at room temperature, spoon the cream into the prepared shell and smooth out the surface with a spatula.
-Finish the top with fresh raspberries, forming two circles around the perimeter and fill the center with blueberries.
+• Assemble the tart: Once at room temperature, spoon the cream into the prepared shell and smooth out the surface with a spatula.
+Finish the top with fresh raspberries, forming two circles around the perimeter, and fill the center with blueberries.
+Brush the top of the fruit with the melted mixture to give a gorgeous sheen and preserve the fruit.

 1 pint raspberries, 1 pint blueberries